brentp/echtvar/README.md

 Echtvar enables rapid annotation of variants with huge pupulation datasets and it supports filtering on those values.
-It chunks the genome into 1<<20 (~1 million ) bases, encodes each variant into a 32 bit integer (with a supplemental table for those that can't fit).
+It chunks the genome into 1<<20 (~1 million ) bases, encodes each variant into a 32 bit integer (with a supplemental table for those that can't fit due to large REF and/or ALT alleles).
 It uses [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding) and [integer compression ](https://lemire.me/blog/2017/09/27/stream-vbyte-breaking-new-speed-records-for-integer-compression/)